Today we’re sharing a few, easy things you can do to get your shit together right now. This post has been updated for 2023.

 The one space I’m pretty good at keeping neat is my car.
 I’m pretty routine about cleaning out trash and keeping clutter out of my vehicle.
 But, God forbid, I ever get pulled over for a traffic violations because I’m not sure I’d have all the necessary paperwork handy to show a police officer.
 Or, even worse, after a car accident.

 Get your shit together right now and locate your vehicle’s registration paperwork and proof of insurance.
-I’m going to invest in an inexpensive, reusable plastic envelope to store these things in.
-I’ll nestle it right next to my box of disposable face masks in my glove compartment.
+I bought an inexpensive, leather holder to stash this important paperwork.

 Open Your Mail, Daily